You are here

 About ELSO Tutoring

-In collaboration with the Graduate Writing Service and the Office for Postdoctoral Studies, ELSO offers tutoring on writing, presentations, and pronunciation to all full-time matriculated international graduate and professional students and all post-docs.
-This tutoring is offered by trained peer tutors from a variety of fields, and takes place in ELSO's Tutoring Center (Caldwell 260).
+In collaboration with the Graduate Writing Service and the Office for Postdoctoral Studies, ELSO offers tutoring on writing, presentations, and pronunciation to all multilingual domestic and international graduate students, professional students and post-docs.
+This tutoring is offered by trained peer tutors from a variety of fields.

 Make an Appointment